gratimax/ore-old/README.md

 We really appreciate any and all contributions!
 Contribute code with a PR or ideas with issues and/or discussion.
-If you wish to discuss something that isn't a project issue, please discuss Ore in the [sponge web subforum](https://forums.spongepowered.org/c/sponge/sponge-web) instead.
+If you wish to discuss something that isn't a project issue, please discuss Ore in the [Sponge Web subforum](https://forums.spongepowered.org/c/sponge/sponge-web) instead.

 By contributing code to Ore, you agree to license your contribution under the MIT license to this project.
 You still hold copyright to your work, as detailed in the [license](https://github.com/SpongePowered/Ore/blob/master/LICENSE.txt#L4).